preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 ![High-level database layer view](images/high-level-database-layer-view.png)

 Note that the database knows about the business rules, but not vice versa.
-This means that the database can be changed with whatever is necessary, without that having an effect whatsoever on the business rules.
+This means that the database can be changed with whatever is necessary, without that having any effect whatsoever on the business rules.

 ### What about input and output?
 The IO is irrelevant.
 The customers often just see the GUI and think that the application is the GUI, which is wrong.